hvandenbroeck/epg_addon/src/forecasting/README.md

 ## Files

 ### `prediction.py`
-Main prediction logic using LightGBM (Light Gradient Boosting Machine) for forecasting tomorrow's **hourly** power usage based on:
+Main prediction logic using LightGBM (Light Gradient Boosting Machine) for forecasting power usage based on:
 - Historical hourly power consumption data
 - Hourly weather data (temperature, cloud cover)
 - Electricity price data (if available)
 - Hour of day and day of week patterns

 **Key Class:** `Prediction`
-- `calculateTomorrowsPowerUsage()`: Trains a model and predicts tomorrow's hourly power usage
+- `calculatePowerUsage()`: Trains a model and predicts hourly power usage for the remaining hours of today AND all of tomorrow
+- `calculateTomorrowsPowerUsage()`: [DEPRECATED] Returns only tomorrow's predictions for backwards compatibility
-- Returns a DataFrame with hourly predictions including temperature, cloud cover, and prices
+- Returns a DataFrame with hourly predictions including timestamp, temperature, cloud cover, date, and prices
 - Outputs nicely formatted hourly predictions to logs

 ### `statistics_loader.py`